mrdbourke/pytorch-deep-learning/README.md

 Welcome to the [Zero to Mastery Learn PyTorch for Deep Learning course](https://dbourke.link/ZTMPyTorch), the second best place to learn PyTorch on the internet (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html)).

+* **Update April 2023:** New [tutorial for PyTorch 2.0](https://www.learnpytorch.io/pytorch_2_intro/) is live!
+And because PyTorch 2.0 is an additive (new features) and backward-compatible release, all previous course materials will *still* work with PyTorch 2.0.

 <div align="center">
     <a href="https://learnpytorch.io">
         <img src="https://raw.githubusercontent.com/mrdbourke/pytorch-deep-learning/main/images/misc-pytorch-course-launch-cover-white-text-black-background.jpg" width=750 alt="pytorch deep learning by zero to mastery cover photo with different sections of the course">